The Stigma of Hepatitis C in America Hinders Patients’ Relationship With Their Doctor

 Karen Hoyt, a writer and contributor for HepatitisC.net, understands how this stigma can impact other patients like her.
 She writes, “We go through a range of emotions when we’re sick.
 This doesn’t necessarily stop after treatment … Sometimes the harsh voice that is within our own mind is the worst critic that we deal with.”

-Unfortunately, this stigma affects patients so significantly that it ultimately impacts their relationship with their doctor.
+Unfortunately, this stigma of hepatitis c affects patients so significantly that it ultimately impacts their relationship with their doctor.
 Twenty-nine percent of the survey respondents currently living with HCV do not regularly see a healthcare professional for their condition.
 And of those who are seeing a healthcare professional, less than two-thirds are comfortable discussing their HCV with the doctor, and only half are satisfied with the care they receive.

 A person living with HCV may feel so deeply impacted by the mental and emotional toll of this condition that they either avoid visiting their healthcare professional or keep communication to a minimum.
 Hepatitis C In America 2018 revealed that people currently living with HCV are seeking out others’ opinions about treatment, with 24 percent going online to read other patients’ opinions of the medication.